 The so-called pipe smoker London Medic would use the technique on those who fell into the river Thames and were near-drowned.
 Tobacco smoke enemas were thought to both warm the patient from within and stimulate respiration.
 The Royal Human Society left resuscitation kits — including the equipment necessary to carry out a tobacco enema — at certain points along the river.

-One particularly graphic description from 1746 is described in a paper published in The Lancet.
-“A man’s wife was pulled from the water apparently dead,” it says.
+One particularly graphic description from 1746 is described in a paper published in

 “Amid much conflicting advice, a passing sailor proffered his pipe and instructed the husband to insert the stem into his wife’s rectum, cover the bowl with a piece of perforated paper, and ‘blow hard.’
 Miraculously, the woman revived.”